dgrisham/masters/proposal/presentation/presentation.md

 -   IPFS's block exchange protocol
 -   Inspired by BitTorrent
--   *Strategy function*
+-   *Given a set of peers who want data, how to allocate resources?*
-    -   Input metrics
+    -   Strategy function

 Objectives
 ----------